 At once, the creature shot up from the ocean trench like a silver torpedo.
 The crushing depths released their hold as it flew through the water, scattering countless tiny water Pokémon in its wake.
 Piercing eyes adjusted to the rapid increase of light just in time to be met with the inviting glimmer of the surface right above.
 And then the beast rocketed out of the sea.
 Cool, salty air washed over its body, a sharp contrast to the water’s embrace.
-The sensation was like needles against its feathers, but still…there was something almost freeing about being able to beat its wings through the currents of wind and take gulps of sweet air that burned its unused lungs yet felt so good.
+The sensation prickled like needles against its feathers, but still…there was something almost freeing about being able to beat its wings through the currents of wind and take gulps of sweet air that burned its unused lungs yet felt so good.

 It was so wildly different than the deep, but somehow felt just as right.
 Flying was, indeed, one of the simplest joys in this world.
 The creature effortlessly sailed through the skies, its wings stealing bits of silvery cloud from all around to shield it from the view of any onlookers, had there been any.
 One could never be too careful, especially when legendary.

 It was a strange thought, knowing that the balance of the world soon unravel again.
 Less than seven years remained.
 The initiation had begun years ago, but now…now the search would be set into motion.
 It seemed like such an unusual course of action, but the legendary creature knew that it could not be helped, as it was the only way.
-Eight humans, eight members of the Order…was it even possible?
+Seven humans, seven members of the Order…was it even possible?
 Lugia gazed down over the mainland, its mind filled with vague feelings.
 For now, at least, events would have to run their course…

 A loud ringing filled the air, which meant the end of class for the day—and it was about time, too.
 I quickly stuffed my books into my backpack, following after my classmates and pretending I hadn’t heard the last-minute assignment that we’d been given.
 It would have been just as normal as any other afternoon, except my head was still filled with rumors from earlier that morning.